 Fatalities and total accident figures are both trending downwards, but it will take continuing effort from all road users to maintain those improvements.
 Between 2012 and 2017, pedestrian fatalities fell dramatically.
 2013 was the worst year, with 343 fatalities out of 14650 accidents.
 In 2017, there were just 249 fatalities out of 14,912 reported accidents.

-What Are the Most Common Injuries Caused By Pedestrian Accidents?
+What Are the Most Common Pedestrian Accident Injuries?

 No matter what the type of accident is, it is still important that anyone involved in the accident seeks immediate aid from a medical professional.
-Sometimes the injury is not immediately obvious or the extent of the injury is not completely clear.
+Sometimes injured pedestrians do not experience the effects of their injuries immediately.
 It can take days or even weeks for symptoms to manifest, so talking to a doctor early on provides a record and also gives you an idea of what to look out for so that you have peace of mind.
 Common injuries include:

 - Fractures or broken bones